Ann Arbor Symphony Orchestra: History

 The A2SO began as a community orchestra in Ann Arbor, Michigan in 1928.
 From 1935 to 1985, the Ann Arbor Civic Orchestra, renamed the Ann Arbor Civic Symphony Orchestra in 1952, provided concerts free of charge to the Ann Arbor Community in area school auditoriums, the Hill Auditorium at the University of Michigan, the Michigan Theater, and the West Park Shell in Ann Arbor's West Park.
 The Orchestra maintained a commitment to Ann Arbor artists to encourage youth involvement in music, and bring live, classical symphonic music to the city of Ann Arbor.
 They often teamed with other artistic and musical organizations like the Women's Chorale and the Ann Arbor Civic Ballet.
 By 1981, the orchestra had grown to 100 members.
 During this time, the orchestra had ten conductors, Warren Ketcham (1929-1931), Frederick Ernst (1931-1933), William Champion (1933-1941), Joseph E. Maddy (1941-1951), Orient Daley (1951-1955), Emil Raab (1955-1957), George C. Wilson (1957-1961), William Fitch (1961-1963), Emil Holz (1963-1972), and Edward Szabo (1972-1985).

-Throughout its history, the A2SO has relied upon the donations of area philanthropists and since 1952, the efforts of the Women's Association.
+Throughout its history, the A2SO has relied upon the donations of area philanthropists, and since 1952 on the efforts of the Women's Association.
 However, starting in the late 1960s, these monies alone could not support the rising operational costs of the orchestra.
 To raise funds, the orchestra began hosting events to raise both money and awareness.
 However, the financial problems persisted.
-In 1985, in a controversial decision that coincided with the somewhat abrupt replacement of Conductor Edward Szabo with Carl St. Clair, the A2SO began charging admission for concerts.
+In 1985, in a controversial decision that coincided with the somewhat abrupt replacement of conductor Edward Szabo with Carl St.Clair, the A2SO began charging admission for concerts.
 This move quickly resulted in a much larger budget from marketing campaigns and ticket sales.
 The increased budget allowed the orchestra to attain a higher standard of professionalism, which attracted better musicians and soloists, performed more concerts, and bolstered its reputation in Ann Arbor and nationally.
 Conductors Samuel Wong (1992-1999) and Arie Lipsky (2000-2019) continued this tradition.

 The Women's Association of the Ann Arbor Symphony was formed in 1952 with the goal of assisting with concerts, providing refreshments for players at rehearsals, and raising money both for the orchestra and for music scholarships for area youth.
 In 1976, Mayor Albert Wheeler declared May 16–22, 1976 “Geranium Week” in honor of the Annual Geranium Sale run by the Women's Association to benefit the symphony.

 The current executive director of the orchestra is Sarah Calderini.